 There are an estimated 2.6 million e-cigarette users in the UK alone.
 These are almost exclusively made up of former and current smokers.
 In the EU as a whole, there are upwards of ten million current users of e-cigarettes

-Since May of this year, e-cigarettes have encountered regulation under Article 20 of the EU’s Tobacco Products Directive (TPD).
+Since May 2017, e-cigarettes have encountered regulation under Article 20 of the EU’s Tobacco Products Directive (TPD).
 The TPD is supposedly designed as a market harmonisation measure to ensure the ‘smooth functioning of the internal market’.
 However, there have since been confusion about these regulations and what it means for the future of E- cigs.

 Firstly, many people now believe that under the new rules there are plans to ban the E cigarette.